WebEngineering-Univaq/WE_Lecture_Slides/english/HTML_EN.book.md

 These elements are used to indicate text revisions.

-The `cite` attribute may be used to indicate a URI where details can be found on the corresponding revision.
+The `cite` attribute may be used to indicate a URL where details can be found on the corresponding revision.
 A brief indication of the reason for the revision may also be written in the title attribute.

 The `datetime` attribute can be used to write the date/time of the review